 SafeBeat was founded by Jayne Vining in memory of her son Marc who died suddenly from sudden cardiac arrest.
 Cardiac Arrhythmia Syndromes (CAS) take the lives of approximately 600 young people in the United States each month.
-These are preexisting but undetected heart abnormalities that can usually be detected by a non-invasive electrocardiography screening, and one out of every 350 children will test positive for an abnormality.
+These are preexisting but undetected heart abnormalities that can usually be detected by a non-invasive electrocardiography screening.
+One in every 350 children will test positive for an abnormality.
 SafeBeat offers its life-saving education and advocacy not just to the registered athletes but to all active children.

 - Approximately 20 children between the ages of 6 & 18 will die today from sudden cardiac arrest (SCA).1

 - 1 out of every 500 children has hypertrophic cardiomyopathy (HCM) the leading cause of sudden death in all young people.2